watsonbox/pocketsphinx-ruby/README.md

 recognizer = Pocketsphinx::LiveSpeechRecognizer.new(configuration)
 ```

 The `KeywordSpotting` configuration accepts a second argument for adjusting the sensitivity of the keyword detection.
-Note that this is just a wrapper which sets the `keyphrase` and `kws_threshold` settings on the default configuration:
+Note that this is just a wrapper which sets the `keyphrase` and `kws_threshold` settings on the default configuration, and removes the language model:

 ```ruby
 Pocketsphinx::Configuration::KeywordSpotting.new('keyword', 2).changes